dougwyu/screenforbio-mbc-uk_ponds/README.md

 Pipeline tested on macOS 10.14.4 on a MacBook Pro with i7 CPU (4 cores, 8 virtual cores).
 If you run with an i5 CPU, you have only 4 virtual cores, and you will need to adjust the requested number of threads in the blastn and sativa.py commands in get_sequences.sh

 ## Homebrew for macOS
-# go to http://brew.sh and follow the instructions for installing Homebrew on macOS
+Go to http://brew.sh and follow the instructions for installing Homebrew on macOS

-## after Homebrew or Linuxbrew  is installed, run these brew installations
+After Homebrew or Linuxbrew  is installed, run these brew installations
 ````
 brew tap brewsci/bio # a "tap" is a source of "installation formulae" of specialist software, here, bioinformatics
 brew install brewsci/bio/seqkit